 A threat is outside the school.
 All exterior doors are locked.
 There are no outside activities.
 Classes continue as normal.

-There is an immediate threat inside the school.
+Lockdowns happen when there is an immediate threat to the school.
 All interior doors are locked.
-Staff and students keep quiet and hide.
+Staff and students keep quiet and stay out of sight.
 If staff and students are on a field trip, they will go to an alternate safe site instead of returning to the school.
 Students will not be released from the school until emergency responders say it is safe.

-Schools may be evacuated during a fire, flood or bomb threat.
+Schools may be evacuated during a fire, flood or explosion.
+They may also be evacuated due to a bomb threat.
 All staff, students and visitors immediately leave the building and proceed to the school’s meeting place.
 Everyone either stays at the meeting place or moves to an alternate safe site.
 Staff, students and visitors return to the building only after emergency responders say it is safe.